 Equipment and materials are prepared.
 Na-CMC, which has been weighed, is added to hot water.
 It is left for several minutes to swell and stirred slowly (mass 1).
 Meanwhile, 20 ml of water heated to 60-70 °C is poured into a glass beaker, and sodium lauryl sulfate is added.
 It is stirred until dissolved (mass 2).
 Menthol is dissolved in an appropriate amount of distilled water stirred until dissolved, then methylparaben and citric acid are added and stirred until homogeneous, forming solution 3.
 The solution of sodium lauryl sulphate (mass 2) is slowly added to mass 1 while stirring slowly until homogeneous.
+Cocamide DEA is gradually added and mixed until homogeneous.
 Solution 3 is then slowly added to the mixture and stirred until homogeneous.
 The corn silk extract is added, and the mixture is homogenized before being transferred into 100 ml bottles [1, 31].